Copper Ridge dinosaur tracksite: Description and interpretation

 The site preserves four theropod and one sauropod trackway.
 The sauropod trackway preserves both pes (hindfoot) and manus (forefoot) tracks; the pes tracks measure approximately 2 ft in diameter.
-The trackmaker made a sharp right turn; such turning trackways are rare in the fossil record.
+The trackmaker made a sharp right turn of ca. 65°; such turning trackways are uncommon in the fossil record.
 It is unknown which genus of sauropod made this trackway.
 However, it has been assigned to Brontopodus, an ichnogenus that is characterised by very broad ("wide-gauged") trackways in which the pes tracks do not meet the trackway midline.

 The large theropod trackway comprises seven tracks, but only the first is well preserved, with well-developed claw marks at the tips of the three digit impressions.
 This track measures 47 cm in length, 35 cm in width, and 6 to 7 cm in depth.
 The trackmaker is estimated at ca. 1.9 m tall at the hips, and its strides (the distances between two tracks made by the same foot) measure 2.82 to 2.93 m.
 Right-to-left steps are about 28% shorter than left-to-right steps, possibly suggesting that the trackmaker was limping.
 Such discrepancies in step lengths may be caused by an injured foot, although other explanations such as footedness are possible as well, and the tracks are not obviously malformed.
 If an injured foot was the cause, the injured foot would have been the left one.

 In a 2015 publication, John Foster assigned the limping theropod trackway to the ichnogenus Hispanosauropus.
 It differs from the ichnogenus Megalosauripus, which has been found in older strata of the Morrison Formation, in its proportionally longer middle digit impression (and, consequently, a shorter rear area of the track).
 Hispanosauropus has been originally described from Spain; the Copper Ridge example is the first North American trackway assigend to this ichnogenus.
 Foster noted that several other tracks from the Salt Wash member might be attributable to Hispanosauropus, and that Megalosauripus appears to have been common in the older members of the formation.
 The limping trackway would have been made by a larger theropod, possibly Allosaurus, Ceratosaurus, or Torvosaurus.
 Because it was the most common large theropod in the Morrison, Allosaurus is the most likely candidate.